 This pattern repeated itself for about six years until I rediscovered my love for yoga and started to practice yoga on a regular basis again.
 The style I was most fond of was the Integral Yoga Basic Hatha class -- a very simple and gentle, yet extremely effective, style of yoga.
 Without even realising it, my headaches slowly disappeared.
 After four weeks of daily hatha yoga practice, I returned to the chiropractor for my follow-up visit and to his surprise, the torque in my spine was about 65 percent less than what it was before.
 When we discussed this, I of course informed him of my new practice and he told me to keep it up and then I wouldn't need to see him any more.

-Therapeutic styles of yoga are a slow, steady form of self-healing.
+Theraputic yoga uses the gentle side of yoga as a medicine.
+It's a slow, steady form of medicine.
+The amount of time it takes the body to be get to a certain state, it takes that same amount of time to reverse it.
 Results are not immediate, but when they come, it’s long lasting -- the body does not easily slip back into its old form of functioning.
-Gentle yoga works on the stiff, inflexible, misaligned and diseased.
-The trick is to learn to work with, rather than against, the body.
-A long-term practice is a lifestyle choice and the results have a permanent effect on the body and the mind.
+Yoga as a therapy is designed for those of us who are stiff, inflexible, misaligned and diseased.
+Its purpose is to make us feel better, more relaxed, more able to work with, rather than against, the body.
+When the body is compromised, whether through an injury, regular wear and tear, or with disease, yoga works to reverse the conditions, provided it's practiced very gently.
+Yoga therapy is a long-term practice or even a lifestyle choice and the results have a permanent effect on the body.

 Many times students would comment that they didn't sweat in the yoga class and wanted to know if they were receiving any benefit.
 I simply told them to note how they felt before and after the class.
 Always, the answer was that they felt more relaxed and at the same time more energised.
 Over time, many of them who couldn't even touch their toes are now achieving more advanced postures with ease.
 That's the beauty of yoga therapy.